 GPR case study: How we used GPR survey methods to locate and mark-up tendons within the floor slab of a working warehouse.

-Typically, when we are instructed to undertake an on-site mark-up, the scan areas are small.
-Usually, they are to locate rebar, tendons or obstructions prior to drilling a fixing or cutting a penetration for services.
+Typically, when we are instructed to undertake an on-site mark-up survey, the scan areas are small.
+Usually, they are to locate rebar, tendons or obstructions prior to drilling fixing holes or cutting penetrations for services.
 But there are exceptions.
 Sometimes the survey can cover large areas, such as in this case, where large areas of warehouse floor slab were to be scanned and the results marked up in-situ.

 The purpose of the survey was to establish the location of post-tensioned tendons within areas of the ground floor slab.
 The position of all tendons was to be marked up in situ and plotted on CAD drawings.